Sex Toys Are For Anyone

 To that 22%, we ask...well, why the hell not?
-While it’s true that there are many more toys on the market designed for vaginas than for penises, it’s not all Fleshlights and blow-up dolls out there.
+While it’s true that there are many more toys on the market designed for vaginas than for penises, it’s not all Fleshlights and blow-up dolls out there (and if that's your thing, go for it!
+Just make sure the materials are safe first.).
 And contrary to the widely (and falsely!) held belief that the penis is the be-all, end-all of pleasure parts, sex toys can make sex with yourself and others feel even better for all parties involved.
 Using and enjoying toys doesn’t mean your parts don’t work, or you’re inadequate—it just means you’re open to having better sex and orgasms.
 Come on, admit it—doesn’t that sound good?

 Besides, not everyone who has a penis identifies as straight or as a man, or buys into the toxic-masculinity-fuelled myth that sex toys are for losers.
 At this point, it’s pretty backward-thinking to assume that penis = big, strong man and everything else = weak and lame.
 Many penis owners use toys and happily report that their sex lives are all the better for it, so you’re not exactly gaining anything by clinging to that attitude.